epicweb-dev/epic-stack/docs/monitoring.md

 `Releases:Admin` and `Organization:Read`.
 Press Save, and then generate the auth token at the bottom of the page under "Tokens", and copy that to a secure location (this becomes `SENTRY_AUTH_TOKEN`).
-Then visit the organization general settings page and copy the organization slug (`SENTRY_ORG`), and the slug name for your project under Organization > Projects > Project > Name (`SENTRY_PROJECT`).
+Then visit the organization general settings page and copy the organization slug (`SENTRY_ORG`), and the slug name for your project under `Organization > Projects > Project > Name` (`SENTRY_PROJECT`).

 In the 'build' section of the [Dockerfile](../other/Dockerfile), there is an example of how to pass `SENTRY_AUTH_TOKEN` secret, so it is available to Vite when `npm run build` is run.
 You may also uncomment and hard code your `SENTRY_ORG` and `SENTRY_PROJECT` values.
-Setup up your secrets in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).You can do the same for any other secret (environment variable) you need at build time, just make sure those secrets (variables) are available on the CI runner: see the 'deploy' job from [`deploy`](../.github/workflows/deploy.yml) workflow.
+Setup up your secrets in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+You can do the same for any other secret (environment variable) you need at build time, just make sure those secrets (variables) are available on the CI runner: see the 'deploy' job from [`deploy`](../.github/workflows/deploy.yml) workflow.
 Note that these do not